Dapo-Obembe/swiftpress/README.md

 - Pre-made patterns you can use to kickstart your development
 - Working files on how to create patterns and custom core blocks styles for your clients
-- Ability to chose either ACF or React-based(wordpress create-block) Blocks
+- Ability to choose/use either ACF or React-based(wordpress create-block) Blocks

 ## Requirement

-1. Git Update Plugin.
-2. Ability to use Vite, Tailwindcss (in case you want to extend)
+1. Ability to use Vite, Tailwindcss, ES Module script importation (in case you want to extend)

-## Installation & Updates Guides (to be updated soon)
+## Installation & Updates Guides (2 methods)

+A): Download the latest release, upload and activate on your WordPress site (Recommended).

+B): Install via GitHub Updater plugin by following the guide below:

 1. Install GitHub Updater: Download from: https://github.com/afragen/github-updater Or install via WP CLI: `wp plugin install github-updater --activate`
 2. Upload/Install this theme to WordPress via the Install Theme tab on Github Updater.
 Use `https://github.com/Dapo-Obembe/swiftpress` Branch is main.
 3. Updates appear automatically in WordPress admin whenener there are any.

+Documentation: Visit `https://www.swiftpresstheme.com` (Will soon be live).

+NOTE: Demos are coming...

 ## How to use SwiftPress as a Developer

+To use this theme as a developer, follow the guide below:

 1. Git clone this repo or install and create a child theme
 2. Run `composer install` to make it ready for WPCS PHPCS
 3. Run `npm install` to install the packages
 4. Run `npm run build:theme` to autogenerate the tailwind.config.js and theme.json.
 Run it again anytime you make changes to any of the jon files.
 DO NOT DIRECTLY EDIT YOUR THEME.JSON
 5. Run `npm run dev` to start development
-6. Run `npm run build to build for production.
+6. Run `npm run build` to build for production.

 ## Best Way To Make Changes Programmatically